 I listen to that, and you should too.

 One of the morning rituals I used to adore the most was running first thing after waking.
 I would strap up Clarence and myself with reflective gear and headlamps at 0400 before going to a 12+ hour shift most days, rain or shine.
-Over time, not only did my body and desires change, but I began to analyze the “why” behind my daily activities (from TV watching and relationships to my career and sense of obligation to run) and determine if I was doing it for myself or others.
+Over time, not only did my body and desires change, but I began to analyze the “why” behind my daily activities (from TV watching to relationships to my career and sense of obligation to run) and determine if I was doing it for myself or others.
 It turns out, I didn’t actually enjoy the act of running that much, I just enjoyed being the girl who woke up at a ridiculous hour and ran before a hard day at work.
 It was pride, ego, and disconnection with my self and deepest desires.
+If I’m being brutally honest, it was also the baseline desire to remain in as small a body as possible.

 I’m not a runner at heart, and when I do run it’s because I’m in a genuine mood for it and crave it.